 CAMP AND RETREAT TUITION

-Debbie and Al will do their utmost to ensure you emerge a smarter, reinvigorated runner equipped with the tools you need to become smarter, faster, and more resilient, ready to unleash your highest running potential!
+Debbie will be joined by her coach, Al Lyman, to co-host this day camp.
+They'll do their utmost to ensure EVERY attendee emerges as a smarter, reinvigorated runner equipped with the tools needed to become stronger, faster, and more resilient, ready to increase their trail running FUN and unleash their highest running potential!

 Mom, Wife, Elite Ultra-Runner, Coach, Yoga and Pilates Teacher, Race Director, Passionate Trail Steward

 Co-Owner and Head Coach of Pursuit Athletic Performance and Pursuit Fitness (pictured here with Deb!)

 Please Note: This camp is primarily for novice to intermediate runners of any age who want to learn more, share, and have fun!

 This 1-day camp is primarily for novice to intermediate level runners who want to learn more about trail running, share and HAVE FUN!

 Camp Hazen on Cedar Lake in Chester CT

 Included Saturday, March 25, 2017; 9am to 7pm in your camp costs are all activities, a healthy lunch & dinner, free swag, and more value and benefit to your training than can ossibly be listed here!